 Research Funding Managers

-Ian Anderson - Research and Innovation Manager (Business School)
+Ian Anderson - Research and Innovation Manager (TBS & SACI)

-Ian offers support and advice to The Business School on funding opportunities for Research and Innovation.
+Ian offers support and advice to The Business School (TBS) and the School of Arts and Creative Industries (SACI) on funding opportunities for Research and Innovation.

 Ian joined Edinburgh Napier University in 2010 having previously worked for 20 years in the banking sector.
 Ian worked on the 2Kt and BIE projects on knowledge exchange interactions between the University and industry partners.
 He joined RIO at its inception as a research and innovation manager.
 Ian is a graduate of the University of Aberdeen with a BSc Honours in Zoology and a Postgraduate Diploma in Business Studies from Napier.
 He likes whisky, the colour red and movies from the golden age of Hollywood.